 Initial consultation and formulation £150-£200; Review consultations £100-£150

-Restore your pelvic floor: learn about your pelvic floor muscles and why they are one of the most important parts of your body.
+Learn about your pelvic floor muscles and why they are one of the most important parts of your body

 You might have popped out to the gym today, but when was the last time you thought about giving your pelvic floor muscles a workout?